yufree/enviGCMS/README.md

 Usage
 -----

-Check this [vignette](http://yufree.github.io/enviGCMS/articles/GCMSDA.html) for Data analysis of GC-MS and LC-MS in Envrionmental Science.
+Check this [vignette](http://yufree.github.io/enviGCMS/articles/GCMSDA.html) for Data analysis of GC-MS and LC-MS in Environmental Science.

 Check this [vignette](http://yufree.github.io/enviGCMS/articles/PooledQC.html) for Pooled QC analysis in Environmental Science.